 In 2015, member states of the United Nations adopted the ambitious Sustainable Development Goals (SDGs), which included 17 global goals that targeted economic and social development.1 Goal 3, “to ensure healthy lives and promote well-being for all at all ages,” targets specifically marked progress in universal health coverage; improved access to safe, effective, and affordable medicines; and the end of the HIV, malaria, and tuberculosis epidemics by 2030.

 You will find below materials and resources you can use for your own World Malaria Day campaign, including:

 Talking Points Resources Social Media and Shareables Zero Malaria Starts with Me Campaign Malaria Must Die Campaign

 The Global Fund saves lives

 With its partners, the Global Fund has supported and saved millions of lives: 27 million as of 2018.
-In 2017, in countries where the Global Fund invests: 197 million mosquito nets distributed 108 million cases of malaria treated 6 million pregnant women received preventive therapy 12.5 million structures covered by indoor residual spraying 213 million tests for malaria conducted The Global Fund represents 57% of all international financing for malaria programs and international assistance represents 69% of all spending on malaria in low and middle-income countriesThis entry was posted in Blog and tagged malaria on by admin.
+In 2017, in countries where the Global Fund invests: 197 million mosquito nets distributed 108 million cases of malaria treated 6 million pregnant women received preventive therapy 12.5 million structures covered by indoor residual spraying 213 million tests for malaria conducted The Global Fund represents 57% of all international financing for malaria programs and international assistance represents 69% of all spending on malaria in low and middle-income countriesThis entry was posted in Blog and tagged malaria, tools and resources on by admin.